penelopeg/weatherapp/README.md

 This first version is essentially the tutorial from visual studio, with a few modifications like:
 * Instead of using zip codes, using city name
-* It's configured right now just for cities in Portugal
+* It's configured right now just for cities in Portugal (Will change this later)
 * Added some code to display icons for the weather

 Currently I'm learning more about the weather api http://openweathermap.org/ so I can use forecast for several days.

+Since this project was created in Visual Studio 2015 I'm still in the process of cleaning some not needed files.